Median Household Income by State: 2022 Update

-The median household incomes in 21 states have fared better than the US median as measured by the real percent declines from their respective peak years.
-A total of 29 states plus the District of Columbia have suffered greater declines, with 10 states dropping more than 10%.
-Vermont is the biggest loser, down 15.1% since its real median income peak in 2019.
+The median household incomes in 17 states, as well as the District of Columbia, have fared better than the US median as measured by the real percent declines from their respective peak years.
+A total of 33 states have suffered greater declines, with 14 states dropping more than 10%.
+South Dakota is the biggest loser, down 15.7% since its real median income peak in 2021.

 Highest to Lowest Incomes

 The next table sorts the data by the 2022 median income column.
 A quick look at this table shows the huge spread between the $108.2K median in Maryland and the $48.61K in Mississippi.
 Of course, the cost of living, which varies significantly across the country, is a critical factor in comparisons of the raw data, a topic we'll address in a separate commentary.

 For an idea of the geographical/regional distribution of median incomes, here is a map that color-codes the states based on a quintile breakdown.

 For the sake of comparison, here is the comparable map for the year 1984 in 2022 dollars.

 We'll conclude this commentary with a comparison of the rankings of the 50 states and DC in 2000 and in 2020.
 The key column is the one labeled Change.
 Twenty-seven states plus the District of Columbia have risen in the rankings while 23 have declined.
 Keep in mind there are many economic and political factors underlying the changes in rank that are beyond our scope.

 This article was originally written by Doug Short.
 From 2016-2022, it was improved upon and updated by Jill Mislinski.
 Starting in January 2023, AP Charts pages will be maintained by Jennifer Nash at VettaFi | Advisor Perspectives